About Your Membership

 A. Members receive the Health and Life Sciences Daily, the Health Lawyers Weekly and Health Law Digest every Friday.
 Members receive the Association's magazine every month.
 Regular members receive the magazine in print and electronic members, students, and international members receive a digital edition of the magazine that can be viewed at www.healthlawyers.org/connections.

-Beginning in January 2011, AHLA members now receive the Journal of Health & Life Sciences Law (www.healthlawyersjournal.com), providing critical practical information that will help advise your clients in the ever-changing world of health and life sciences law.
+AHLA members also receive the Journal of Health & Life Sciences Law (www.healthlawyersjournal.com), providing critical practical information that will help advise your clients in the ever-changing world of health and life sciences law.
 The Journal is an online publication with an interactive format, which allows users to click through citations, do keyword searches, and view the Journal on mobile devices.
 Click here to watch the video instructions.

 Q. How can I network with my colleagues?